 [Name of defendant] is a drug manufacturer and, as such, is considered to be an expert in its field.
-[Name of defendant] is under a continuous duty to stay current on scientific developments about its product, and has a duty to give timely and adequate warnings to the medical profession of any dangerous side effects produced by its drugs of which it knows or has reason to know.
+[Name of defendant] has a duty to stay current on scientific developments about its product, and to give timely and adequate warnings to the medical profession of any dangerous side effects produced by its drugs of which it knows or has reason to know.
 [Name of defendant] is responsible not only for actual knowledge gained from its research and adverse reaction reports, but also for what it could have learned from trustworthy scientific literature and other reliable communications.